Dolphins run winning streak to 7 by dominating Saints - NewsBreak

 Dolphins run winning streak to 7 by dominating Saints

-The Dolphins’ winning streak is the second-longest active run in the NFL, trailing only the Kansas City Chiefs’ eight-game streak.
+The Dolphins’ winning streak is the second-longest active run in the NFL, trailing only the Kansas City Chiefs.

 Miami’s defense had its first eight-sack game since 2012.